dorianwalker29/Password-Generator/README.md

 # Password-Generator
-This is a simple password generator that will create a random password from the options of length, uppercase letters, lowercase letters, numbers, and special symbols.
+This is a simple password generator created in JavaScript that will create a random password from the options of length, uppercase letters, lowercase letters, numbers, and special symbols.